GasparyanG/zao/README.md

 hi  // 'hi' will be printed 10 times.
 ```

-As you can see this code is shorter(3 lines against 5 lines) and more organized than `while`'s code, but the functionality is the same.
+As you can see this code is shorter(3 lines against 5 lines) and more organized than `while`'s code, but the functionality is exactly the same.

-**This comparision will show the reason:**
+**This layout of both statements will make it clear:**

 >**declaration**
 >